Quantum dot-based high-fidelity universal quantum gates in noisy environment: Introduction

+In this work, we present a general framework to model the spin dynamics of the universal set of quantum gates in noisy environment.
+We examine the fidelity of the gates and find out the parameter regime to achieve the high-fidelity ($\geq$ 98\%) gate operations.
+One of the most popular universal gate sets is the combination of Toffoli gate and Hadamard gate~\cite{aharonov2003simple,vilmart2022completeness}.
+We identify a common parameter regime where both gate operations show high fidelity.
+The proposed framework is general in nature and can be extended to more qubits and larger quantum processors based on spin qubits.
+This would also allow one to include quantum control techniques used to enhance the gate fidelity further and reduce the error correction overhead.
+In this framework, we use Lindblad master equation formalism to model the spin dynamics and decoherence due to noise in the spin system.

-The manuscript has been organized as follows: Section~\ref{Methodology} discusses the simulation methodology followed for analysis.
-Section~\ref{Two Spin system} discusses the simulation setup for a quantum dot based two qubit system.
-Section~\ref{Three Spin system} discusses the simulation setup for the three qubit system.
-Section~\ref{Result_and_Analysis} discusses the simulation results in detail.
-Finally, we conclude the work with a discussion about future directions.
-All calculations were performed using QuTiP in python 3.7.
+The manuscript has been organized as follows: Section~\ref{Methodology} discusses the modeling and numerical methodology followed for the analysis.
+Section~\ref{Single_Qubit} discusses the result for single qubit quantum gates.
+In addition to the Hadamard gate operation, we also discuss NOT gate in detail in this section.
+Section~\ref{Three_Qubit} discusses the results for the three-qubit Toffol gate.
+Finally, we conclude the paper with a discussion about extending the framework and identifying the future directions.